 Oscillatory Frequency Sweeps

-Oscillatory sweeps are the method of choice for high temperature rheology work where viscoelastic properties are of interest, where high shear rates may not be practically obtainable or where structural or low shear behaviour is of most interest.
-An oscillatory rheometer gently wobbles a sample back and forth measuring either the stress required to reach a target deformation value or, the how far the rheometer has to push when attempting to reach a defined stress (known as stress controlled and strain controlled respectively).
-In a frequency sweep, the stress/strain response to deformation is measured as a function of the frequency of oscillation, specifically to probe for time-dependent/frequency dependent viscoelastic properties.
+Oscillatory sweeps are the method of choice for high-temperature rheology work where viscoelastic properties are of interest, where high shear rates may not be practically obtainable or where structural or low shear behaviour is of most interest.
+An oscillatory rheometer gently wobbles a sample back and forth measuring either the stress required to reach a target deformation value or, how far the rheometer has to push when attempting to reach defined stress (known as stress controlled and strain controlled respectively).
+In a frequency sweep, the stress/strain response to deformation is measured as a function of the frequency of oscillation, specifically to probe for time-dependent/frequency-dependent viscoelastic properties.
 Silly putty is an extreme example to show how a material changes its behaviour depending on the timescale of deformation – over time it will ooze out under its own weight, but if you collect it and ball it up, it can bounce as if it were solid rubber.
 Polymeric materials, such as silly putty, can display similar behaviours to a more or lesser degree – they behave as elastic solids under short timescales of deformation, and over long timescales behave as if they were a viscous liquid.
-Viscoelastic phenomenon such as this can be ery useful in
+Viscoelastic phenomena such as this can be very useful in

 Complex Modulus, Elastic Modulus, Viscous Modulus and Tan Delta

 In simple terms, the complex modulus is a measure of the overall stiffness or rigidity of a material and is given by dividing a given stress over a given strain.
-A material that ‘bounces back’ or recovers elastically is assumed to have present some kind of inherent elastic structure.
+A material that ‘bounces back’ or recovers elastically is assumed to have presented some kind of inherent elastic structure.
 If the material is unable to revert to its former condition following the applied deformation, then some permanent or ‘viscous’ deformation has occurred.
 These concepts form the basis of the elastic or storage modulus, which is a measure of the elastically recoverable deformation of the sample, and the viscous or loss modulus, a measure of the permanent deformation in the sample.
 Tan delta is a measure of viscoelastic dominance or dampening within a material and is given by dividing the loss modulus by the storage modulus.
 A tan delta value of one indicates that the viscous modulus is the larger component of the overall complex modulus.
 For a beginner’s guide to storage and loss modulus, check out our video by clicking on this link.

 An increase in temperature generally tends to accelerate chemical reactions.
-Indeed simply cooking an egg can showcase the degree to which temperature can significantly and irreversibly change a materials handling properties.
+Indeed simply cooking an egg can showcase the degree to which temperature can significantly and irreversibly change material handling properties.
 A temperature hysteresis ramp involves increasing the temperature to a set target before coming back down to ambient or a lower target temperature.
 Comparing the up-sweep and down-sweep can give indications of thermal lag, but also repeat measurements can identify the robustness of the material.
 Alternatively, it is possible to simply hold the material at an elevated temperature and look at how its rheological properties change over time.